 Wind Ensemble to Perform Tuesday

-The Lee University Wind Ensemble is committed to the highest level of performance of instrumental ensemble literature for winds and percussion.
-It is a non-travelling ensemble that performs for special concerts on the Lee University campus throughout the year.
+The Lee University Wind Ensemble is committed to the highest level of performance of instrumental ensemble literature for winds and percussion and performs for special concerts on the Lee campus throughout the year.

 The Tuesday evening concert is free, non-ticketed, and everyone is welcome.
 It will also be available via livestream.